"How are these?" Doumeki asked and showed Watanuki the eggplants he'd bought at the store on the way back home.

 "Kimihiro-kun," Kohane called, and Watanuki waited for her to catch up to him in the crowded hallway.

 People's eyes went to Kohane and then slid away.
 Later on if asked, they would have said they noticed nothing unusual about her but would have been unable to recall exactly how she got from her classroom to the benches outside the canteen.
-It wasn't simply that Watanuki was invisible, he was forgettable - even the few mortals with enough power to see him often stopped and blinked as if they had something in their eye and then continued on their way.
+It wasn't simply that Watanuki was invisible, he was forgettable - even the few mortals with enough power to see him often stopped and blinked as if to clear something in their eye and then continued on their way.

 "I prepared your lunch," Watanuki said and gave her one of the bento boxes from his bag.